MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started-release-notes.md

 ## SharePoint integration with Operations Manager has to be recreated
 **Description:** While using SharePoint to view Operations Manager data, the existing Web Console Dashboard URLs provided will not work and these Web parts have to be recreated with the  steps below.

-**Workaround:** Perform the following steps to setup SharePoint to view Operations manager data:
+**Workaround:** Perform the following steps to set up SharePoint to view Operations manager data:
 1. Create a new page on SharePoint in which you want to display the Dashboard.
 2. Open the page and click edit and insert a new Web Part.
 3. In Web Part, under categories select “Media and Content” and under that select “Page Viewer” and click add.